abdullahhosenakash/education-board-management-client/README.md

 # Education Board Management System Client

-This is a project of education board management system as a thesis of ECE 402 Course.
+This is a project of education board management system as a thesis of ECE 402 Course. <br/>
+The live link of the project is [here](https://eboardmgt.web.app/)

 ## Group Members